ondrabus/kontent-delivery-sdk-swift/README.md

 ## Use image transformation

-Kentico Kontent supports image transformation by using URL parameters.
+Kontent supports image transformation by using URL parameters.
 A helper class is provided to create the URL conveniently.

 However, see our [documentation on image transformation](https://docs.kontent.ai/reference/image-transformation) to understand the restriction of parameters before using the helper class, as the helper class does not validate the input parameters.